edgar-silvat/GettingandCleaningData_Project/README.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
-tGravityAcc-XYZ
-tBodyAccJerk-XYZ
-tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
-tBodyAccMag
-tGravityAccMag
-tBodyAccJerkMag
-tBodyGyroMag
-tBodyGyroJerkMag
-fBodyAcc-XYZ
-fBodyAccJerk-XYZ
-fBodyGyro-XYZ
-fBodyAccMag
-fBodyAccJerkMag
+tBodyAcc-XYZ, tGravityAcc-XYZ, tBodyAccJerk-XYZ, tBodyGyro-XYZ, tBodyGyroJerk-XYZ, tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag, fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccMag, fBodyAccJerkMag

 The set of variables that were estimated from these signals are:

-mean(): Mean value
+- mean(): Mean value
-std(): Standard deviation
+- std(): Standard deviation
-angle(): Angle between to vectors.
+- angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:
+These are used on the angle() variable: gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean

-gravityMean
-tBodyAccMean
-tBodyAccJerkMean
-tBodyGyroMean
-tBodyGyroJerkMean

 This information applies appears on table "SummarySmartphonesData" (Step 5)
 ===========================================================================

-subject: individual number who perform the activity (30 in total)
+- subject: individual number who perform the activity (30 in total)
-activity: activity that perform the person (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) rest of the variables: same variables as in the table "SmartphonesData" but in Average (mean) for each subject and activity combination
+- activity: activity that perform the person (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+- rest of the variables: same variables as in the table "SmartphonesData" but in Average (mean) for each subject and activity combination

 Notes: